Next generation warfare from a Swedish perspective

 Alastair Finlan, professor of War Studies at the Swedish Defence University, is currently conducting a study into the nature of future warfare, from a Swedish standpoint.
 His primary focus is on artificial intelligence (AI), autonomous systems such as drones and next generation weapons systems.

-“I’ve analyzed different trends and discuss future warfare about 20 years from now.
+“I’ve analysed different trends and discuss future warfare about 20 years from now.
 As the Swedish Armed Forces increases its resources to meet the challenges resulting from the new combat environment, it becomes even more important to analyze new warfare trends and assess which technological avenues are most suitable for future defense.
 My research is a contribution to the broader discussion of what future warfare may look like”, explains Professor Finlan.

 The article "The Shape of Warfare to Come: A Swedish Perspective 2020-2045", recently published in the scientific journal Defense & Security Analysis, highlights in particular three aspects of future warfare; artificial intelligence (AI), drones and next-generation weapons.